abhisheklalwani/Online-Book-Store-Pygmy.com-V2.0/README.md

 # System requirement

-Local machine (Windows),
-Ec2 servers (Linux)
+Local VM (Linux), Local VM OS(ubuntu), Ec2 servers (Linux)

-Python module dependencies that we used: Details in `requirements.txt`
+#Installing Required Packages

+Installing Python and required dependencies:
+1. sudo apt-get update
+2. sudo apt-get install python3
+3. sudo apt-get install python3-pip
+4. Go to the main folder run the command: pip3 install requirement.txt

+Installing Docker
+1. Follow the steps specified in the link: https://docs.docker.com/engine/installation/

-# Source File Descriptions
+# Important Source File Descriptions
 1. `catalog/catalog.py` implements the catalog server with the relevant GET and PUT methods.
 2. `frontend/frontend.py` implements the front end server with the buy, search and lookup methods.
 3. `order/order.py` implements the order server with the buy method.
 4. `Docs` contains the design documentation and the test case documentation.
 5. `requirements.txt` contains the python libraries required.
+6. `env.cfg` contains the `PUBLIC_IP` and `PORT` of the machines where the catalog, order and frontend server has to be run.
+It also contains the reference to the `pem` file that is required to ssh, and scp to the remote machines.
+Modify the file according to your requirements.
-6. `runme.py` is a single script to automatically deploy servers and run frontend APIs.
+7. `runme.sh` is a single script to automatically deploy catalog, order and frontend docker servers on specified machines in `env.cfg`, run the client.py and get the logs from all the servers.
-7. `const.py` contains information about the type, IP and Port for all the servers.
-Change the IP and port of the servers as per requirement.
+8. `const.py` contains information about the books in the catalog server.

 Please find the instructions below for testing the implementation.